Close Banner

 • Northern Pacific Gallery

 You can explore smaller interactive exhibits within the galleries, see shows and even create art in the art gallery.
-Here are a few of our favorite exhibits and how we approach them.

-Southern California/Baja Gallery
+Southern California Gallery

 Our Guide to the Aquarium of the Pacific - Kid at the shark tank